Zadag/JSFunSpring2023/projects/final-project/FinalProject.md

 ## Graduation and Project Showcase

-There will be a virtual graduation and networking ceremony on February 17th.
+There will be a virtual graduation and networking ceremony.
 You will receive an email from CanCode Communities with more information about this as we get closer to the date.
 You will be ask present your project, so it should be ready to share by the project due date.

 ## Project Help